 Bear Creek Trail is pretty popular and well traversed.
 We came across a lot of happy dogs and their humans.

 We came across a geocache as we were searching for the trail to Little Hawaii.

 Little Hawaii is not difficult to find.
 You just have to know where to look.

 It’s a little difficult getting down to the river, especially with the recent rains making everything slippery.
 In fact, I kicked a lot of mud on my poor husband when he was climbing down below me to the river.
 But the view is worth every mud stain!

 I had the brilliant idea of taking my shoes off to wade in the water –it was frigid and the rocks hurt.
 But they stop hurting after a while when your feet have nearly frozen over.
 Brilliant.

 After our successful hike, we lunched in Telluride.
 We actually didn’t spend much time here as it was crowded from the film festival going on.
 Apparently Brad Pitt was speaking at the time we were there.

 We’re going to be party poopers here and keep Telluride’s secret by not posting the directions online, but if you send us a message through this form, we may be able to point you in the right direction.
-We are doing so in good faith, hoping that you too will appreciate but respect Little Hawaii and keep it as pristine as when we were there. 🙂 We don’t usually respond immediately since we do travel and work but usually a response will be sent out within 2 weeks.
+Maybe we will, maybe we won’t… but if we do, we are doing so in good faith, hoping that you too will appreciate but respect Little Hawaii and keep it as pristine as when we were there. 🙂

 |Please respect the places you find on American Expeditioners.
 Always practice Leave No Trace ethics on your adventures.
 Be aware of local regulations and don’t damage these amazing places for the sake of a selfie.
 In polite layman’s terms: pick up your trash and don’t be a jerk!
 Learn More|